singhalyogesh/sdk-doc/README.md

     ```java
     dependencies {
-        compile(name: "truesdk-0.6", ext: "aar")
+        compile(name: "truesdk-0.7-releasePartner", ext: "aar")
     }
     ```

 4. Open your strings.xml file.
-Example path: /app/src/main/res/values/strings.xml and add a new string with the name "partnerKey" and value as your "PartnerKey".
+Example path: /app/src/main/res/values/strings.xml and add a new string with the name "partnerKey" and value as your "PartnerKey"

 5. Open your AndroidManifest.xml and add a meta-data element to the application element:

     ```java